Pontelaff/spw_data_rec/README.md

 ```

 ## Timestamp Format
-The packets in the hexdump are marked with an absolute timestamp of the format `"%FT%T.%f"` (e.g. 2022-03-14T13:07:25.513545), although in some versions of Wireshark, only `"%FT%T."` is accepted to specify this format.
+The packets in the hexdump are marked with an absolute timestamp of the format `"%FT%T.%f"` (e.g. 2022-03-14T13:07:25.598964125), although in some versions of Wireshark, only `"%FT%T."` is accepted to specify this format.
 The precision of the decimal seconds to be read by Wireshark is variable.
-The Link Analyser Mk3 is capable of measureing time with 100MHz clock resulting in a 10 nanosecond acuracy.
+The Link Analyser Mk3 is capable of measuring time with 100MHz clock resulting in a 10 nanosecond accuracy.

 ## Commands

-Collection of some usefull helpfull commands for using this software.
+Collection of some helpful commands for using this software.

 ### Building executable:

-`gcc -Iinc -I/usr/local/STAR-Dundee/STAR-System/inc/star -I/usr/local/STAR-Dundee/spw_la_mk3/inc src/*.c -lstar-api -lstar_conf_api_brick_mk2 -lspw_la_api -o ./bin/spw_package_decode`
+`gcc -Iinc -I<star-api include path> -I<spw_la_api include path> -I<librdkafka include path> -I<json-c include path> -L<star-api library path> -L<spw_la_api library path> -g src/*.c -lstar-api -lstar_conf_api_brick_mk2 -lspw_la_api -lrdkafka -luuid -ljson-c -o ./bin/spw_package_decode`

 ### Recording data to hexdump:

-`spw_package_decode <serial number> <seconds> > hexdump.txt`
+`spw_package_decode [options] <serial number> <seconds> > hexdump.txt`

 ### Parsing a hexdump: